Thermistor Definition Construction and ApplicationsPosted by Sibasish Ghosh on 24/2/2012 & Updated on 24/8/2018

-- Thermistor may be in the form of disks and washers made by pressing thermistor material under high pressure into flat cylindrical shapes with diameter from 3 millimeters to 25 millimeters.
+Construction of ThermistorThere are different shapes and sizes of thermistors available in the market.
+Smaller thermistors are in the form of beads of diameter from 0.15 millimeters to 1.5 millimeters.
+Thermistors may be in the form of disks and washers made by pressing thermistor material under high pressure into flat cylindrical shapes with diameter from 3 millimeters to 25 millimeters.

 Thermal Compensation - They can be used for the temperature compensation in any circuit.
 For example in any circuit a simple carbon resistor is connected which has a positive thermal coefficient.
-So, if resistance of carbon resistor is to be made unaffected by the temperature so a thermistor having same negative thermal coefficient is connected in series with it.
-So, as due to rise in temperature resistance of resistor increases and resistance of thermistor decreases by the same amount as magnitude of there thermal coefficients is same.
-So, as the resistor and thermistor are in series, thus net resistance of resistance remains same.
-Measurement of thermal conductivity of electrical materials.
+So, if the resistance of carbon resistor is to be made unaffected by the temperature so a thermistor having same negative thermal coefficient is connected in series with it.
+So, as due to rising in temperature resistance of resistor increases and resistance of the thermistor decreases by the same amount as the magnitude of there thermal coefficients is same.
+So, as the resistor and thermistor are in series, thus the net resistance of resistance remains the same.
+We use thermistor also for measurement of thermal conductivity of electrical materials.

 Rating = 5 & Total votes = 2